Olaf: Bringing an Animated Character to Life in the Physical World: Implementation Details

 \subsection{Thermal Model and Reward}

 We fit the parameters of the thermal model $(\alpha, \beta, T_{\mathrm{ambient}})$ in~\eqref{eq:temp_model} using a least-squares regression applied to an explicit Euler discretization of the thermal dynamics, sampled at \SI{50}{\hertz} to match the policy rate.
 The regression is performed on \SI{20}{\minute} of recorded data.
 A quantitative evaluation of the resulting model is provided in~\secref{sec:thermal_modeling}.
+All parameters used in the thermal reward model are summarized in~\tabref{tab:thermal_model}.
+The maximum actuator temperature, $T_{\text{max}}$, is set to \SI{80}{\degreeCelsius}, a value determined experimentally to prevent overheating while maintaining a conservative safety margin.

 To limit the temperature range the policy needs to be exposed to during training, we clip the temperatures used in policy observations and rewards to the interval $[T_{\text{clip,min}}, T_{\text{clip,max}}]$.
 To ensure that the constraint in~\eqref{eq:temp_cbf} remains feasible at the upper clipping boundary, we choose $\gamma_T$ such that the constraint is satisfied under the smallest possible heat generation, i.e., when $\tau^2 = 0$.
-All parameters used in the thermal reward model are summarized in~\tabref{tab:thermal_model}.